-There are many U.S. cities with major international food scenes.
-We, however, are partial to our hometown of Los Angeles.
-Here we can travel to Phuket with spicy Southern Thai food, taste a bit of Tokyo with Japanese dipping ramen in Downtown L.A., indulge in trays of dim sum in the San Gabriel Valley, transport ourselves to Addis Ababa with Ethiopian delights on South Fairfax, and visit Seoul with smokey kimichi-decorated barbecue in Koreatown.
-It's this mix of spices and flavors that has us so smitten with Los Angeles.
+There are many U.S. cities with major international food scenes, but we are partial to our hometown of Los Angeles.
+Here we can travel to Phuket with spicy Southern Thai food, taste a bit of Tokyo with Japanese ramen in Downtown L.A., indulge in trays of dim sum in the San Gabriel Valley, transport ourselves to Addis Ababa with Ethiopian delights on South Fairfax, and visit Seoul with smokey kimichi-decorated barbecue in Koreatown.
+It's this mix of all these international restaurants that has us so smitten with Los Angeles.

-And though every neighborhood in L.A. is filled with eateries that can transport you, these are our top picks of tried-and-true classics that will carry you abroad both with flavors and charming ambience the minute you enter the door.
+And though almost every neighborhood in L.A. is filled with restaurants that can transport you, these are our top picks of tried-and-true classics that will carry you abroad both with flavors and charming ambience the minute you enter the door.

-Here are 15 places that make us feel like we're abroad in just a few bites:
+Here is where to eat in Los Angeles to feel like you're abroad in just a few bites:

-There are plenty of authentic Japanese spots in Los Angeles.
-But for a transportive Japanese yakitori experience, head to Torigoya in Little Tokyo.
-Torigoya focuses mainly on grilled skewered chicken, which they do quite well.
-But traditional dishes like the Tori Soboro Bowl seasoned ground chicken with seaweed and green onion on a bowl of rice are what make this hole-in-the-wall hangout stand out.
-The wallet-friendly prices are well worth the wait.
-Belly up to the bar, order a bottle of sake or a beer, clink glasses with the stranger sitting next to you and imagine how much money you just saved by skipping that flight to Tokyo.
+There are plenty of Japanese restaurants in Los Angeles, but for a transportive Japanese yakitori experience, head to Torigoya in Little Tokyo.
+Torigoya focuses on grilled skewered chicken and they do so quite well, but it's the traditional dishes *like the Tori Soboro Bowl seasoned ground chicken with seaweed and green onion on a bowl of rice) that make this hole-in-the-wall restaurant stand out.
+Not to mention the wallet-friendly prices are well worth the wait.
+Belly up to the bar, order a bottle of sake or a beer, clink glasses with the stranger sitting next to you, and imagine how much money you just saved by skipping that flight to Tokyo.

-With the largest Taiwanese population in the country, we have our fair share of Taiwanese food here in Los Angeles.
-But, to us, famous dumpling house Din Tai Fung remains the best way to get a “taste of Taiwan” (which is also their slogan).
-The original Los Angeles location opened in an unassuming shopping mall in Arcadia, but now you can slurp crab soup dumplings, chomp on pork stuffed buns, and enjoy cocktails at their swanky new outpost in Glendale at The Americana at Brand.
+With the largest Taiwanese population in the country, it's no suprise we have our fair share of Taiwanese food here in Los Angeles.
+But, to us, famous dumpling house Din Tai Fung remains the best way to get a “taste of Taiwan” (which also happens to be their slogan).
+The original Los Angeles location opened in an unassuming shopping mall in Arcadia, but now you can slurp crab soup dumplings, chomp on pork stuffed buns, and enjoy cocktails at their swanky newer outpost in Glendale at The Americana at Brand.

-Thai Town, a designated six-block area in East Hollywood, is where Angelenos have been going for decades to eat Tom Yum soup, Pa Nang curry, and larb salads.
+Thai Town, a designated six-block area in East Hollywood, is where Angelenos have been going for decades to eat Thai classics from Tom Yum soup and Pa Nang curry to pad thai and pork larb salads.
 Now, there are newer, trendier, chef-ier Thai restaurants in L.A.
 But if we're going to talk about transportive Thai food, it is best experienced in the heart of Thai Town.
 Ruen Pair is the old-school place you go to when you want to feel like you're actually in Thailand.
 It's cheap, authentic, and open until 3 A.M..
 So the next time you're craving pork blood soup in the middle of the night, you know where to find it.

-It seems there is mouth-watering Korean barbecue on every block of L.A.'s Koreatown.
-Most of them are crowded and Kang Ho Dong Baek Jeong is even more so.
+Almost every block of L.A.'s Koreatown has a crowded Korean barbecue joing, but Kang Ho Dong Baek Jeong is even more so.
 A grill table at the buzzworthy 6th Street meat haven can easily take two hours to earn.
-But good things — like marinated short ribs, gochujang slathered bean sprouts and thick-cut pork belly — come to those who wait.
+But good things — like marinated short ribs, bulgogi, gochujang-slathered bean sprouts, and thick-cut pork belly — come to those who wait.

 Peruvian food doesn't have a huge presence in L.A., but Picca more than makes up for it with its contemporary slant.
 For a taste of modern Peruvian flavors without a trip to Lima, head to this Pico Boulevard eatery.
 The Pisco sours are freshly shaken and a large ceviche menu acts as the obvious starting point to a shared family style meal.
 The Japanese influence on Peruvian food is reflected in dishes like yellowfin tuna with seared shishito pepper, ponzu, blood orange, and sesame seeds.
 Experience the Peruvian specialty anticucho (skewers) of beef heart and rocoto-walnut pesto or pork belly with aioli.
 Nibble on Peruvian-style alfajores cookies for dessert as you contemplate postponing that hike up Machu Picchu for another time.